 Malware-packed phishing emails to small businesses are increasing — because they flat-out work.
 And the fallout for you and your customers can be catastrophic.
-Learn to spot typical phishing ploys, and follow four best practices to protect your business from phishing attacks.
+Learn to spot typical phishing ploys, and follow four best practices to prevent phishing attacks.

 Phishing’s strongest weapon is fear.
 And I hate to emulate that tactic, but I want you to understand what’s at stake when your company isn’t protected against phishing and other social engineering attacks:

-I could go on, but instead, let’s fight fear with some facts and best practices.
+I could go on, but instead, let’s fight fear with some facts and best practices to prevent phishing attacks.

 I recently saw an excellent presentation on cyber security from Kyle Loven, a former FBI agent now with Computer Forensic Services.
 We followed up with him to learn more about how to protect businesses that don’t have huge IT budgets and security experts on staff.

 I’ve put together advice from Kyle and other sources, plus my own experience with TechGen working with small businesses.

 First, let’s detail the types of phishing we’re seeing:

 Types of Phishing Attacks and How to Prevent Them